paritytech/substrate-api-sidecar/README.md

 ## Available paths

+Below is the most up-to-date list of available paths.

 Block IDs may take two forms: a non-negative decimal integer that denotes the block _height_ **or** a 32-byte hex string (`0x` followed by 64 hexadecimal digits) that denotes the block _hash_.

+-  `accounts/ADDRESS/staking-payouts` fetch payouts for `ADDRESS`.
+See `AccountsStakingPayoutsController.ts` for more info on params.

 -   `/block` fetch latest finalized block details.